W. Ralph Eubanks: Writing

 Eubanks is the author of two memoirs of his life and family.
-His 2003 book, entitled Ever Is a Long Time: A Journey Into Mississippi's Dark Past, was recognized as one of the best nonfiction books of the year by Washington Post literary critic Jonathan Yardley.
-In 2009, Eubanks' memoir, The House at the End of the Road: The Story of Three Generations of an Interracial Family in the American South was published by HarperCollins.
+His 2003 book, Ever Is a Long Time: A Journey into Mississippi's Dark Past, was recognized as one of the best nonfiction books of the year by The Washington Post book reviewer Jonathan Yardley.
+In 2009, Eubanks' memoir, The House at the End of the Road: The Story of Three Generations of an Interracial Family in the American South, was published by HarperCollins.
 The historical biography takes a look at American identity and race relations, beginning with his maternal grandparents and presented in context with contemporary issues undergone by three generations of his family.
 In March 2021, A Place Like Mississippi: A Journey Through A Real and Imagined Literary Landscape was published by Timber Press.
 In the Georgia Review, KaToya Ellis Fleming wrote "Reading A Place Like Mississippi is as much a visceral experience as it is an intellectual one, even down to the supple feel of the pages and the soft, elegant texture of the book in your hands."